siddhartha-gadgil/DeptWeb/committees.md

 ### Course and Degree Programme committees (DCC/DC/UG-DCC)

 By tradition, these committees have the same members but different members are chairs.
-The __DCC__ is in charge of courses and of research students, <!--the __DC__ is in charge of the integrated PhD programme,--> and the __UG-DCC__ of the mathematics component and major of the undergraduate programme.
+The __DCC__ is in charge of courses and of research students, <!--the __DC__ is in charge of the integrated PhD programme,--> and the __UG-DCC__ is in charge of the mathematics component and major of the undergraduate programme.

 The present members and chairs are as follows: